szilagyiabo/angular-workshop/README.md

 constructor(private openWeatherApiService: OpenWeatherApiService) { }
 ```
 Thats it.
 We have just dependency inject our service.
 Cool, right? :)
-Now we can acceess the service vie the *openWeatherApiService* variable.
+Now we can acceess the service via the *openWeatherApiService* variable.
 Let's create a new variable in this file which will store the current temperature from the service.
 This variable will be displayed in the HTML file too.
 So the *temperature-box.component.ts* file will be look like:
 ```ts
 import { OpenWeatherApiService } from '../open-weather-api.service';